SRANDMEMBER key [count]

 - No repeated elements are returned.

-- If count is bigger than the number of elements inside the Set, the command will only return the whole set without additional elements.
+countis bigger than the set's cardinality, the command will only return the whole set without additional elements.

 Distribution of returned elements